anataliocs/anataliocs/README.md

-## 👋 Software Engineer 💻, web3 developer advocate 🌈, technical educator 📹 and OSS contributor :shipit:
+## 👋 Software Engineer 💻, Developer Advocate 🌈, Technical Educator 📹 and OSS contributor :shipit:

 Veteran distributed systems engineer with 12+ years of experience specializing in cloud-native, containerized microservices deployed via a CI/CD pipeline.

 I'm also a technical educator on LinkedIn Learning and Pluralsight.

-I've also worked in Developer Relations in the web3 industry and have a passion for developer education and blockchain technology advocacy.
+I've also worked in Developer Relations in the web3 industry and have a passion for developer education and technology advocacy.

 ### 💌 Web3 Dev Community:
 - [Developer-DAO #4727](https://opensea.io/assets/ethereum/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b/4727)